 One of the main goals of this workshop was to find out what librarians (both current and future) need to learn and which skills they need to develop (besides what they already know and the skills they already posses) to be able to create user centered and smart ICT based services.
 How they like to learn as being the subject of training programs was also explored.
-Second goal was to provide librarians with first hand experience on how to explore users' needs (by the use of innovative methodologies such Lego Serious Play®, Hero's Journey, Gamification, Business Model YOU®, Storytelling, Crowdfunding and Design Thinking) to enable them to design user-centered services.
-Third goal was to give them the opportunity to co-design 5 new smart ICT based/related services (with special focus on training and educational services).
-These prototypes and the skills and training they need to realize/materalize these services have been analysed by Hacettepe University (Department of Information Management) to design/developed 5 new training services to implement as one of the outcomes of the X-Libris Project (IO2).
-The last goal was experimenting with innovative methodologies in order to identify the most appropriate ones to incluse in Xlibris Methodology set.
-This includes exploring the best possible way to benefit from each methodology as well as discovering the best possible combination of methodologies to use together.
+Second goal was to provide librarians with first hand experience on how to explore users' needs (by the use of innovative methodologies such Lego Serious Play[®], Hero's Journey, Gamification, Business Model YOU[®], Storytelling, Crowdfunding and Design Thinking) to enable them to design user-centered services.
+Last goal was to give them the opportunity to co-design 5 new smart ICT based/related services (with special focus on training and educational services).
+These prototypes and the skills and training they need to realize/materialize these services have been analysed by Hacettepe University (Department of Information Management to design/ developed 5 new training service to implement as one of the outcomes of the X-Libris Project (IO2).